jamespfennell/xz/README.md

 This is a Go package for compressing and decompressing data in the xz format.
 It works via a cgo wrapper around the lzma2 C library, which is part of the [XZ Utils project](https://tukaani.org/xz/).
-The package does not require the lzma2 library or other system dependencies,
+The package does not require the lzma2 library to be installed, and on
-    and can be used simply with:
+    any system can simply be used with:

-    go get -u github.com/jamespfennell/xz
+    go get github.com/jamespfennell/xz

 ## Usage